pgvector Setup for Airline RAG

 What is a Vector Database?

 I gave a quick overview and analogy of a Vector Database in Primer: Databases.
-This article goes a few layers deeper and provides a practical guide to setting up your own Vector database locally.
+This article goes a few layers deeper and provides a practical guide to setting up your own Vector database using Neon — a free, serverless Postgres service with pgvector built in.

 You don't need to do the practical exercises here, and I have provided a playground that gives you an overview of how a vector database works without you having to build one yourself.